 As soon as you enter, you’ll immediately see a monkey.
 Speak with it and it’ll tell you to follow it.
 This is important because the Woods of Mystery is a maze that changes depending on which day you enter it.
 Unless you already know the correct path, the monkey is your best shot at going the right direction.
 You should barely be able to keep up on your own, but if you have the Bunny Hood, it makes this much easier.
 Along the way, you’ll encounter a new enemy called a Snapper.
 While you can kill them, it’ll take some time, and you’ll lose the monkey that way.
 Ignore them and continue following your little furry friend (if you lose him/her at any point, try to listen for the monkey noises and quickly follow your ears).
 Also, it may help to simply understand that the woods is in the shape of a 3×3 square.
-The directions you follow always take exactly 6 screens, so if you were to draw it out on paper, you’d quickly find the directions you need to take simply using the process of elimination.
-(Or I suppose you could simply use the map I’ve provided…)
+The directions you follow always take exactly 6 screens, so if you were to draw it out on paper, you’d quickly find the directions you need to take simply using the process of elimination (or simply use the provided map).

 Eventually, you’ll be taken to Koume, one of the twin witches, who is apparently wounded!
 Gasp!
-She was one of the bosses in the last game along with her sister, but apparently, these are completely different people with the same model and names?
+She was one of the bosses in the last game along with her sister, but apparently, these are completely different people with the same models and names.
 Speak with her to learn that she was picking mushrooms here in the woods when Skull Kid came and beat her up.
-She inquires if you have any potions, but currently, we aren’t even able to carry any.
-She’ll be annoyed at you and we’ll regain control.
+She inquires if you have any potions, but currently, you aren’t even able to carry any.
+She’ll be annoyed at you and you’ll regain control.
 Leave the woods.

-Climb up the ladder now and enter the Magic Hag’s Potion Shop.
+Climb up the ladder and enter the Magic Hag’s Potion Shop.
 Speak with Kotake (the other twin) to tell her what happened to her sister.
-She’ll scream and be appalled, but finally after a bit more chatting, she’ll give you your very first Bottle filled with Red Potion!
+She’ll scream in disgust, but after a bit more chatting, she’ll give you your very first Bottle filled with Red Potion!
 This is awesome, but don’t drink the potion, since it’s intended for Koume.
 If you do accidentally drink it, just return to Kotake and she’ll tell you how hopeless you are as she gives you a refill.

-Return to the Woods of Mystery and follow the monkey (or my map) again.
+Return to the Woods of Mystery and follow the monkey (or the map) again.
 Once you return to Koume, speak with her again.
-Now this is the part that really stumps people (I get e-mails about this constantly).
-You see, in the prequel to this game, you give people items by standing next to them and pressing that C button.
+Now this is the part that really stumps people.
+You see, in Ocarina of Time, you give people items by standing next to them and pressing that C button.
 Majora’s Mask DOES NOT work this way.
-Do NOT press it standing next to her, since you will drink the potion.
+Do NOT press it standing next to her, or you will drink the potion.
 Speak with Koume and wait for it to prompt you to press start.
 Now press the C button, while speaking to her, in order to give her the potion.

 The Boat Ride